aashutoshrathi/awesome-micro-rollups/README.md

 - [Hangman](https://github.com/0xRampey/hangman-rollup) - Play Hangman with anyone on Farcaster Frame.
 - [Scoring system Ephemeral Micro-Rollup](https://github.com/eshaan7/ctf-scoring-ephemeral-mru) - Ephemeral Micro-Rollup that can be used as a Scoring System for games like Capture The Flag (CTF).
+- [Conway's Game of Life Micro-Rollup](https://github.com/eshaan7/conways-game-of-life-mru) - Conway's Game of Life implemented as a Micro-Rollup with automatic ticks.

 ### Infrastructure